 You might keep hydrogen peroxide on hand to use as a disinfectant.
 Turns out it can also remove plaque, promote gum health, and stop gum bleeding.
 If your gums are bleeding, rinse your mouth with hydrogen peroxide after brushing, but don’t swallow the solution.

 In addition to heightening the risk of lung cancer, heart disease, and stroke, smoking is linked to gum disease.
-In fact, smoking is a major cause of severe gum disease in the United States, says the Centers for Disease Control and Prevention.
+In fact, smoking is a major cause of severe gum disease in the United States, says the

 Smoking can lower your body’s immune system, making it harder for your body to fight off plaque bacteria.
 This can lead to gum disease.